Bird Spring Migration Hotspots Across America

-Bright colors, fluttering wings... spring means birds are on the move!
-Head to these migratory birds hotspots to see them in all their glory.
+Spring means migrating birds are on the move!
+Find a bird spring migration hotspot near you to see them in all their glory.

-The words “spring migration” are enough to bring a gleam to any birder’s eye.
-Spring birding is legendary – birds are flaunting their very best and brightest colors as they prepare for mating season.
-Their journeys take them across hundreds and even thousands of miles, giving birders a chance to see a much wider variety of birds than usual.
+The words bird spring migration are enough to bring a gleam to any birder’s eye.
+Spring birding is legendary.
+Birds are flaunting their very best and brightest feather colors as they prepare for mating season.
+Their journeys take them across hundreds and even thousands of miles, giving birders a chance to see a wider variety of birds.
 Though migratory birds can (and do) show up anywhere, some spots are better than others.
-A few things that make for an outstanding migratory birds hotspot include:
+Things that make an outstanding bird spring migration hotspot include:

 - Resting places before or after water crossings.
 Areas on the edges of large lakes, gulfs, bays, or oceans draw migrants as they rest in anticipation of their crossing, or recover from their extended efforts.
 Some examples include Magee Marsh and Point Pelee on the shores of Lake Erie.

 - Stands of trees or water in otherwise open spaces.
-When birds journey across places like the Great Plains, any area of trees or large bodies of water become an immediate draw.
-The same goes for parks in urban places – Central Park is one of the impressive migratory birds hotspots of spring.
+When birds journey across places like the Great Plains, trees or bodies of water become an immediate draw.
+The same goes for parks in urban places like Central Park in New York.

 - Food and fresh water.
-When you’re crossing a desert or a large body of salt water, there’s little food and drinking water to be had.
-That makes places like the Dry Tortugas a real attraction for migrating travelers.
+When you’re crossing a desert or a large body of salt water, there’s little food and fresh drinking water to be had.
+That makes places like the Dry Tortugas a real attraction for migrating birds.

 Magee Marsh, Ohio

-Magee Marsh along the shores of Lake Erie has become known as the “Warbler Capital of the World” and Biggest Week in American Birding each May.
+Magee Marsh along the shores of Lake Erie has become known as the “Warbler Capital of the World” and it’s the site of the Biggest Week in American Birding each May.

 Lake Park, Milwaukee, Wisconsin